-Mr. Cooley has been investigating and litigating significant felonies, including death penalty, post-conviction DNA, and innocence cases for the last nineteen years - during and after law school.
+Mr. Cooley has been investigating and litigating significant felonies, including death penalty, post-conviction DNA, and innocence cases for the last 20 years - during and after law school.
 His cases have been profiled on 20/20, 60 Minutes, NBC Nightly News, and Investigation Discovery - as well as the award-winning Undisclosed podcast and the award-winning Wrongful Convictions podcast with Jason Flom.
 With a graduate degree in forensic science, Mr. Cooley has lectured nationally training defense attorneys how to challenge forensic identification evidence and to litigate post-conviction DNA testing motions.